 However, the Seleucid Empire’s western territories were contested with Ptolemaic Egypt, another Hellenistic state, while there were conflicts with Chandragupta of the Maurya Empire that led to the cession of vast territory west of the Indus River.

-In the early second century BC, efforts of Antiochus III the Great to extend the empire into Hellenistic Greece were stopped by the Roman Republic.
+In the early second century BC, efforts of Antiochus III the Great to extend the empire into Hellenistic Greece were blocked by the Roman Republic.

-After their battle losses, the Seleucids were forced to pay costly war reparations and relinquish territorial claims west of the Taurus Mountains.
+After their losses in battle, the Seleucids were forced to pay costly war reparations and relinquish territorial claims west of the Taurus Mountains.

 That was the beginning of the decline of the Seleucid Empire.
 When Mithridates I of Parthia conquered much of the remaining eastern lands of the empire, the Seleucid kings were reduced to a small state in Syria.